-Durable machined heavy-duty construction pump body with shaft seal with ceramic face and stainless steel construction provides long product life.
+Durable machined heavy-duty construction pump body with a shaft seal with ceramic face and stainless steel construction provides long product life.

-It has Heavy-duty 1 HP motor that operates on 120 to 240 volts for versatile use and double ball bearing design.
+It has a Heavy-duty 1 HP motor that operates on 120 to 240 volts for versatile use and double ball bearing design.

 If you looking for a well pump power, solid performance, The Fe Myers HJ100D is a great unit to buy.